glisca/rl4ob/README.md

-# rl4ob
+# Reinforcement Learning for Optimizations in Biomechanics

-Reinforcement Learning for Optimizations in Biomechanics
+This repository contains ...